Paul Hardy's Lachenal Concertina - 15584

 Initial state of this concertina

-It’s *not* in modern concert pitch – it’s still in old London philharmonic pitch, so about a quarter-tone (35 cents) sharp.
+It was *not* in modern concert pitch – it was still in old London philharmonic pitch, so about a quarter-tone (35 cents) sharp.

-The leather thumbstraps are very lightweight amateur replacements for the original ones, and need replacing with proper ones if it is to be played much.
+The leather thumbstraps were very lightweight amateur replacements for the original ones, and need replacing with proper ones if it is to be played much.

 The leather valves had drooped as the machine had been stored on its end, as well as stiffening, so they need replacing.